Klika-Tech/nucleo-aws-iot-demo/doc/GUIDES.md

 [Mbed](https://www.mbed.com/en/) is a platform and operating system for internet-connected devices based on 32-bit ARM Cortex-M microcontrollers.
 Such devices are also known as Internet of Things devices.
 The project is collaboratively developed by ARM and its technology partners.

-For additional simplicity of firmware build process, we've prepared [mbed project template](https://os.mbed.com/teams/Klika-Tech/code/Nucleo-AWS-IoT-mbed/) and [instruction](https://os.mbed.com/teams/Klika-Tech/code/Nucleo-AWS-IoT-mbed/wiki/Homepage).
+For a simpler firmware build process, we've prepared [mbed project template](https://os.mbed.com/teams/Klika-Tech/code/Nucleo-AWS-IoT-mbed/) and [instruction](https://os.mbed.com/teams/Klika-Tech/code/Nucleo-AWS-IoT-mbed/wiki/Homepage).